 You'll get more money than you may have had so far, but you'll also need to pay for more things with it.
-To see what this could look like, have a look at the budget for semi-independent living, below.
-Do bear in mind that the costs and allowances in this document were correct at the time of publishing, but they will vary regionally and change over time.
+To see what this could look like, have a look at the example budgets for semi-independent living, below.
+Do bear in mind that the costs and allowances in this document were correct at the time of publishing in late 2023, but they will vary regionally and will change over time.
+Click on this Turn2Us benefits calculator to check how much money you could currently be entitled to.